ifurusato/radiozoa/README.md

 * **The Kinematic Mixing:** It then applies standard forward differential kinematics to split that adjusted body velocity into explicit wheel speeds: the port forward target equals vy plus the final rotational velocity, and the starboard forward target equals vy minus the final rotational velocity.

-Because this relies on a direct algebraic distribution of the target body velocities straight to the wheel actuators, the pipeline falls strictly under standard forward wheel kinematics.

 # Generalised